 How to Prevent Pit Stains

-Why wait for yellow stains to form to deal with them?
+Why wait for sweat stains to form to deal with them?
 Use these tips to stop pit stains at the source:

 2. Apply Less Deodorant